simonft/nyc-dot-projects-bot/README.md

-# NYC DOT Projects BOT
+# NYC DOT Projects Bot

 Small bot to post new PDFs that show up on the NYC DOT's [Current Projects](https://www1.nyc.gov/html/dot/html/about/current-projects.shtml) page to Twitter, Mastodon, and Bluesky.